 Hiring a human designer will get you closer to creating a brand that truly connects.
 When you hire a designer or design team, you are hiring them to create a brand system, not just a logo.
 What would Apple be without that simple little apple, and Coca-Cola without that beautiful, classic script?

-A logo should contain the spirit and history of the brand as well as represent what it stand for.
-For this reason, designers start with ideas, concepts, and a higher level vision.
+A logo should contain the spirit and history of the brand as well as represent what it stands for.
+For this reason, designers start with ideas, concepts, and a higher-level vision.
 Digital tools are just the medium used to execute the final output.
 Intelligent software can’t pull out the meaning of a brand if it’s simply combining graphics and fonts.
 Branding requires a deeper level of conceptual thinking.